galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/Reference_tutorial.md

 >
 > {: .comment}

-> ⚠️ Please note, that if you want to create a "stacked" visualization, overlapping each year, you can use the same "tip" than at the previous visualization step, using several executions (one execution by year) of the `Filter data on any column using simple expressions` tool specifying the year you want on the `With following condition` parameter, `'2003' in str(c2)` for 2003, then `'2004' in str(c2)` for 2004, etc... then you can paste all resulting files side by side using one or several executions of the `Paste two files side by side` tool so you can specify on the "Select Data" tab of visualization, several Data series (one by year)..
+> ⚠️ Please note, that if you want to create a "stacked" visualization, overlapping each year, you can use the same "tip" than at the previous visualization step, using several executions (one execution by year) of the `Filter data on any column using simple expressions` tool specifying the year you want on the `With following condition` parameter, `'2003' in str(c2)` for 2003, then `'2004' in str(c2)` for 2004, etc... then you can paste all resulting files side by side using one or several executions of the `Paste two files side by side` tool so you will have the possibility to specify on the "Select Data" tab of visualization, several Data series (one by year)..
+Finally use the **Remove beginning of a file** tool to remove the first line, a mandatory step to avoid header to be part of the visualization

 >   > ### {% icon question %} Questions
 >   >